 The global animal health company Merial manufactures Heartgard while Nuheart is its generic version manufactured by Pharmachem, a renowned animal health company in Australia.
 Being a product of one of the most coveted Australian companies, Nuheart guarantees high manufacturing standards.
 They appear in small-sized pills contradicting to Heartgard, which are large sized heartworm preventive pills.
 As the size is tiny, it is very easy to administer Nuheart tablets to the pet.

 Apart from the smaller size, Nuheart tablets also have beefy flavor just like Heartgard Plus chewables.
 The flavored tablets thus make the treatment very easy as the pets take it as a treat.
 Unlike Heartgard chewable, Nuheart tablet is soluble pill that can be dissolved in water and mixed with the pet’s wet food.
-This works best for tricking those dogs that run away at the sight of the medicine.
+This works best for tricking those dogs that run away at the sight of the treatment.
 This way, with Nuheart on board heartworm prevention, becomes as easy as a pie.

 Technically speaking, since Nuheart is manufactured in Australia, you do not have to pay for extra sales tax and thus you get it at a much cheaper rate than Heartgard.
 Moreover, Nuheart is one of the most popular heartworm treatments in Australia as the Australian Veterinary Medicines Authority approves it.
 It provides full proof of protection against the larval stages of the heartworms in dogs for an entire month.
 It has no effect on adult heartworms and so, works best as a preventive.